ckormanyos/wide-decimal/README.md

 ## The examples

-A variety of interesting and algorithmically challenging examples are given in the hope that these provide inspiration and guidance on how to use wide-decimal.
+Various interesting and algorithmically challenging examples are given in the hope that these provide inspiration and guidance on how to use wide-decimal.
 See also the [examples](./examples) directory as more use cases are being created.